NormanTUD/OmniOpt/.gui/_tutorials/folder_structure.md

 print("OO-Info: outputname: 123")
 ```

-This will add the column `OO_Info_outputname` to the `job_infos.csv`, and each line will have it's own output values then.
+This will add the column `OO_Info_outputname` to the `job_infos.csv`, and each line will have its own output values then.

 #### `oo_errors.txt`